Volunteer role: Paediatrician

 You'll play an important role in improving the quality of healthcare services and the competence of the medical professionals working with children and newborns.
 You’ll gain experience of how systems function in low resource settings and of treating different diseases.

 The specific emphasis of your position will depend on the objectives of the local partner.
 However, your main responsibilities are likely to include: performing medical examinations, prescribing medicine, treatment procedures and techniques, performing neonatal and paediatric morbidity and mortality audits, making referrals to specialist paediatric units, mentoring and training medical professionals working with children and newborns, supporting patient management and sharing good practice.

 Skills, qualifications and experience

 You have a medical degree (MBBS or equivalent) and a minimum of three year’s specialist experience and training in paediatrics within a hospital setting.
 In the UK you need to have completed ST5 prior to departure for most roles, however doctors at ST3 and ST4 level might be accepted for some placements.
 Prior experience in clinical teaching and mentoring in the area of paediatric care is desirable.

 As well as having a relevant professional background, you need some key personal attributes to be able to cope with the unique challenges of volunteering overseas.
 For example, we’ll assess your flexibility and adaptability because you’ll need to mould how you approach things to the context in which you’re working.
 You’ll need a positive commitment to get you through the challenging times as well as high levels of sensitivity and patience to learn about the culture you’re living in.

-VSO is currently running health programmes with paediatric positions in Ethiopia, Uganda, Papua New Guinea, Sierra Leone and Myanmar.
+VSO is currently running health programmes with paediatric positions in Ethiopia and Uganda.

 Please note that this is a generic advert.
 Please apply and when a specific position arises that matches your skills and availability, we'll contact you directly.